What States Require Employers to Submit an EITC Notice for Employees?

 Help With Earned Income Tax Credit Notices

-For more information about your responsibilities as an employer and whether or not you need to send or post the Earned Income Tax Credit notice, gain expert assistance from H&R Block Small Business Taxes and Accounting Services.
+Need more information about your responsibilities as an employer and whether or not you need to send or post the Earned Income Tax Credit notice?
+Rely on our team of small business certified tax pros to get your taxes right and keep your business on track.
+Connect with us at blockadvisors.com.